tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Structure of this message:

        struct {
-           select (KeyExchangeAlgorithm) {
-               case dhe:
-                   DiffieHellmanParams;
-               case ecdhe:
-                   ECDiffieHellmanParams;
-           } params;
+         NamedGroup group;
+         opaque key_exchange<1..2^16-1>;
        } ServerKeyShare;

-params
+group

-: The server's key exchange parameters.
-Note that for both Diffie-Hellman and ECDHE, the first field of the params structure is the group identifier (see {{client-key-share-message}}), thus identifying the ClientKeyShareOffer that the server has accepted and is responding to.
+: The named group for the key share offer.
+This identifies the selected key exchange method from the ClientKeyShare message ({{client-key-share-message}}), identifying which value from the ClientKeyShareOffer the server has accepted as is responding to.

+key_exchange

+: Key exchange information.
+The contents of this field are determined by the value of NamedGroup entry and its corresponding definition.

 {:br }